sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 {: .img-thumbnail}

 ### Getting correct Visual Metrics
 Visual metrics is the metrics that are collected using the video recording of the screen.
 In most cases that will work just out of the box.
 One thing to know is that when you go from one page to another page, the browser keeps the layout of the old page.
-That means that your video will start with the first page (instead of white) when yoy navigate to the next page.
+That means that your video will start with the first page (instead of white) when you navigate to the next page.

 It will look like this:
 ![Page to page]({{site.baseurl}}/img/filmstrip-multiple-pages.jpg)
 {: .img-thumbnail}

 This is perfectly fine in most cases.
-But if you want to start white (the metrics somehow isn't correct) or if you click a link and that click changes the layout and is catched as First Visual Change, there are workarounds.
+But if you want to start white (the metrics somehow isn't correct) or if you click a link and that click changes the layout and is caught as First Visual Change, there are workarounds.

 If you just want to start white and navigate to the next page you can just clear the HTML between pages: